mlortz-snowshoe-snow

 8. Indigenous Interpretive Guided Winter Tours by Snowshoe

 Did you know that snowshoeing is over 4,000 years old?
 It was first used as transportation in winter to hunt and gather.
 Indigenous people in North America developed the most advanced and diverse snowshoes before the 20th century.
-Book an Interpretive Guided Winter Tour with Thrive Tours with hands-on learning about local Indigenous culture, history, and natural environment.
+Book an Interpretive Guided Winter Tour with Thrive Tours with hands-on learning about Indigenous culture, history, and the natural environment.
 Tours for all ages and skill levels.

 9. Trek The Landscape

 Yep, we’re still talking about snowshoeing!
-A unique spot is Thunder House Falls Trail just north of Hearst, backed annually by local volunteers.
+A unique spot is Thunder House Falls Trail just north of Hearst, packed annually by local volunteers.
 This is an intimate experience in Ontario’s boreal forest wilderness surrounded by spruce and poplars.

 10. The Camaraderie Of Ice Fishing